 We receive information about you from other Service users, from third-party services, from our social media platforms, public databases, and from our business and channel partners.
 We may combine this information with information we collect through other means described above.
 This helps us to update and improve our records, identify new customers, create more personalized advertising and suggest services that may be of interest to you.

 Postman Partners: We work with a variety of Resellers who provide purchasing and related services around the Postman Services.
-We receive information from these resellers, such as billing information, billing and admin contact information, company name, what Postman Services you have purchased or may be interested in, and what country you are in.
+We receive information from these resellers, such as billing information, billing and admin contact information, company name, what Postman Services have previously been purchased or that may be of interest to you, and your country location.

-Other Partners: We receive aggregated information about users' activities on and off the Services from third-party partners, such as advertising and market research partners who provide us with information about users' interest in and engagement with our Services and online advertisements.
+Other Partners: We receive aggregated and non-aggregated information about users' activities on and off the Services from third-party partners, such as advertising and market research partners who provide us with information about users' interests in and engagement with our Services and online advertisements.

-We do not intentionally collect "Sensitive Personal Information", such as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation.
+Sensitive Personal Data: We do not intentionally collect "Sensitive Personal Information" such as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, or biometric data (including for uniquely identifying a natural person), health and medical data associated with a natural person, or information concerning a natural person's sex life or sexual orientation.
 If you choose to store any Sensitive Personal Information on our servers, you are responsible for complying with any regulatory controls regarding that data.